 The growing role of work experience and internships before graduation

 Paired with a changing technological environment, students with this technical training — in subjects like computer science or accounting — can see higher employment rates and higher salaries immediately after graduation.
-According to NACE, students holding degrees in computer science in 2016 saw an 8 percent salary increase from the previous year.
+According to NACE, students holding degrees in computer science in 2016 saw an 8% salary increase from the previous year.

-In an opinion column for The Washington Post, college president Carol Quillen suggested that students need these softer skills just as much as they need technical training.
+In an opinion column for The Washington Post, college president Carol Quillen suggested that students need softer skills, such as communication and problem solving, just as much as they need technical training.
 The challenge is to find a way to show how these skills that students can accrue as part of their liberal arts education can translate in the workplace.

 For instance, Skidmore College offers non-business students an Introduction to Management and Business class that gives them a real business problem to solve.
-Students are placed on a team and must develop their project management skills, hone their ability to communicate with their classmates and problem solve creatively.
+Students are placed on a team and must develop their project management skills, hone their ability to communicate with their classmates, and problem solve creatively.
 At the end of the semester, students must present their findings to a panel of business professionals.

-As the job market grows more competitive, internships have increased in popularity for students graduating from a liberal arts institution: NACE noted that 65 percent of students graduating in 2015 participated in an internship or co-op.
-These internships, like technical training, can show employers that graduates have industry-specific knowledge that can help them thrive in the workplace.
+As the job market grows more competitive, internships have increased in popularity for students graduating from a liberal arts institution: NACE noted that 65% of students graduating in 2015 participated in an internship or co-op.
+Internships, like technical training, can show employers that graduates have industry-specific knowledge that can help them thrive in the workplace.

-Perhaps as a result of their popularity, internships no longer need to be strictly in person: Fast Company reported on the increase in virtual micro-internships — or project specific internships that students can access from their dorm room.
-These micro-internships fit in with the changing pace of the working world, as more workers turn to this type of economy, looking to freelance websites like Contently or Fiverr.
+Perhaps as a result of their popularity, internships no longer need to be strictly in-person or on-site: Fast Company reported on the increase in virtual micro-internships — or project specific internships that students can access from their dorm room.
+These opportunities fit in with the changing pace of the working world, as more workers turn to this type of economy, looking to freelance websites like Contently or Fiverr.

-How Liberal Arts can move forward
+How liberal arts can move forward

 However, there might be a chance for the liberal arts education to survive — but it will likely require them to adapt.
 If higher education administrators are able to include artistic pursuits, like literature and theater, in their curricula while also giving students the tools in business or mathematics, graduates may be able to get the best of both worlds.
 They could graduate, prepared to join the workforce, while also feeling ready to address their role as global citizens.